antony-jr/QArchive/docs/AddingToYourQtProject.md

   --CMakeLists.txt
 ```

+## Build Options for CMake

+**-DBUILD_TESTS = ON**: Builds a test executable which can be run to test the library, defaults to OFF.

+**-DQARCHIVE_QT_VERSION_MAJOR = 6/5**: Forces QArchive to use a specific Qt version.
+Defaults to one installed on the system, if both Qt5 and Qt6 is installed then by default Qt5 is used.

+**-DBUILD_SHARED_LIBS = ON**: Build as shared libraries, defaults to static build.

 ### MyCoolApplication/libs/CMakeLists.txt

 The contents of the CMakeLists should be something like below.
 To include QArchive repo with **add_subdirectory**.